XAI Beyond Classification: Interpretable Neural Clustering: Experimental Results

-In Section~3.2, we have theoretically shown that our method will sufficiently approximate to the global optimum under some mild conditions.
-In this Section, we conduct experiments on the mnist dataset to verify our theoretical result.
-In \figurename~\ref{fig4}, we report the clustering results and the loss value of our method with the fully connected neural network and the convolutional neural network which are presented in Section~4.4.
-From the result, ones could observe that \textit{k}-meansNet achieves convergence after $ {\sim}$1700 epochs in terms of Accuracy, NMI, ARI, and the loss value.
-Considering the difference in \textit{k}-meansNet with FCN and with CNN, the former gives slightly changed results after 1650 epochs, whereas the latter keeps stability after 1550.
-For example, the Accuracy of \textit{k}-meansNet with FCN ranges from $84.37\%$ to $88.09\%$ after 1650 epochs, and the range of \textit{k}-meansNet with CNN is $[91.04\%, 93.96\%]$ after 1550 epochs.
+In Section~3.2, we have theoretically proved that our method will sufficiently approximate the global optimum under some mild conditions.
+In this section, we conduct experiments on the MNIST data set to verify our theoretical analysis.
+In \figurename~\ref{fig4}, we report the clustering performance and the loss value of our method with the fully connected neural network and the convolutional neural network.
+From the result, one could observe that TELL convergences after $ {\sim}$1400/800 epochs with FCN/CNN in terms of NMI, ACC, ARI, and the loss value.
+It should be pointed out that the results reported in Table~\ref{tab:1}---\ref{tab:3} are with 3000 training epochs, and if we continue training TELL to 5000 epochs, the performance could be further improved.
+Namely, TELL achieves better results of 93.62\%, 86.25\%, 86.47\% and 95.54\%, 89.72\%, 90.44\% in terms of ACC, NMI, and ARI with FCN and CNN, respectively.